stelligent/stelligent_demo/README.md

 - Make CloudFormation work in multiple regions and AZs
 - Consider using m3 default instance types
 - Are you doing any encryption (in transit or at rest?)?
-- Rename CloudFormation and other resources to Stelligent
 - Purpose of restricting IP endpoints in command?